Sleeping Satellite

-"Sleeping Satellite" is a song by British singer-songwriter Tasmin Archer, released in September 1992 as the first single from her debut album, Great Expectations (1992).
-Co-written by Archer, the song received favorable reviews from music critics and became an international hit.
-It peaked at number-one in the United Kingdom, Ireland, Greece and Israel, and reached the top 20 in 13 other countries as well as number 32 on the US Billboard Hot 100 in June 1993.
-There were produced two different music videos to promote the single.
+"Sleeping Satellite" is a song by British singer-songwriter Tasmin Archer.
+It was released in September 1992 by EMI and SBK Records as the first single from her debut album, Great Expectations (1992).
+The song was written by Archer, John Beck and John Hughes and produced by Julian Mendelsohn and Paul Wickens.
+It received favourable reviews from music critics and became an international hit.
+"Sleeping Satellite" peaked at number one in the United Kingdom, Greece, Ireland and Israel and entered the top 20 in 13 other countries.
+In the United States, it reached numbers 32 and 24 on the US Billboard Hot 100 and Cash Box Top 100 charts, respectively.
+Two different music videos were produced to promote the single.

 Lyrics and music

 Although "Sleeping Satellite" was first released in 1992, Archer and her co-writers, John Beck and John Hughes, actually wrote and composed the song in the late 1980s.
 It was only when Archer got a record deal that the song saw the light of day.

 On the song, John Hughes and Robbie McIntosh played guitar, with John Beck and Paul Wickens playing keyboards.
-The drummer was Graham Broadhead, whilst Gary Maughan played the Fairlight.
+The drummer was Graham Broadhead, while Gary Maughan played the Fairlight.
 Archer sings backing vocals on the track along with Tessa Niles and Carol Kenyon.
-The lyrics of the song reference the 1968–1972 Apollo missions, characterised as "man's greatest adventure"; the sleeping satellite of the title being the Moon.
+The lyrics of the song refer to the 1968–1972 Apollo missions, characterised as "man's greatest adventure"; the "sleeping satellite" is the Moon.
+In a retrospective interview in 2021 Archer stated that the song was not "a criticism of man’s arrogance in leaving Earth, but more about the lack of further space exploration that might have led to a better understanding of ecological issues".